Help01/actorswiki/Scene-organization.md

 The main scenes are all the scenes in which the component “Starter” or the component inherited from “Starter” will be present.

-Any main scene always has the following structure:
+Every main scene always has the following structure:

 * [SETUP] – The “Starter” component is added to this object, it is allowed to use SETUP for other components of settings.
 * [SCENE] is the “root” of the level.